 We want our curriculum to be relevant, engaging, exciting, creative and challenging for our children.
 We want to inspire our children to be curious and love learning.
-We craft our long term plans to allow for spiralled learning which encourages long term retention of knowledge and skills.
+We craft our long term plans to allow for spiralled and layered learning which encourages long term retention of knowledge and skills.
 We seek to make connections and give the children time for reflection and discussion of what we are learning.

 To supplement our curriculum, we offer a range of extra-curricular activities in the form of free after school clubs.
-These cover different areas of interest and have included different sports such as rugby, cricket, athletics and outdoor games as well as gardening, eco-schools, maths, orienteering, skipping, construction projects, art and Commando Joe's.
-We usually run four after school clubs a week.
+These cover different areas of interest and have included different sports such as rugby, cricket, athletics and outdoor games as well as gardening, eco-schools, maths, orienteering, skipping, construction projects, cooking and art and Commando Joe's.
+We aim to run an after school club every day Monday - Friday.